 Sciatica is a common, but misunderstood, type of pain.
-Up to 40% of inpiduals will get it in their lifetime, and the chances of you developing it increase with age.
+Up to 40% of individuals will get it in their lifetime, and the chances of you developing it increase with age.

 Fortunately, sciatica is often relieved through effective conservative methods and without requiring surgery!
-Working to improve your core and back strength while enhancing flexibility throughout your lower body and hips will substantially decrease your likelihood of experiencing low back pain and other sciatica symptoms.
+Simultaneously working to improve your core and back strength while enhancing flexibility throughout your lower body and hips will substantially decrease your likelihood of experiencing lower back pain and other sciatica symptoms.

-In the video below, Dr. Matt, Director of Chiropractic in our Matawan facility, breaks down what Sciatica pain is and where it stems from.
+In this video, Dr. Matt, Director of Chiropractic in our Matawan facility, breaks down what Sciatica pain is and where it stems from.

 Glide through recovery with Sciatic Nerve Glides